AutoProfiling

 #1.
 AutoProfiling

-By using eBPF to capture snapshots of application function call stacks, DeepFlow can generate Profiling flame graphs for any process, helping developers quickly identify function performance bottlenecks.
-In addition to business functions, the function call stack also displays the time consumption of dynamic link libraries, language runtimes, and kernel functions.
-Moreover, DeepFlow generates a unique identifier when collecting function call stacks, which can be used to correlate with call logs, enabling the integration of distributed tracing and function performance profiling.
+By using eBPF to capture snapshots of an application's function call stack, DeepFlow can generate profiling flame graphs for any process, helping developers quickly pinpoint function performance bottlenecks.
+In addition to business functions, the function call stack can also display the time consumption of dynamic link libraries, language runtimes, and kernel functions.
+Furthermore, when collecting function call stacks, DeepFlow generates a unique identifier that can be associated with call logs, enabling the linkage between distributed tracing and function performance profiling.

 DeepFlow's AutoProfiling